 Start with good writing.
 Crap, I got a D in English class, you think.
 Well, don’t worry.
 We have plenty of free advice about SEO copywriting and creating quality content.
 In this post, we want to focus more on the optimization part.

 Other than writing well, choosing a keyword is probably the most important part of this process because it’s essential for getting found on search engines.

 Use keyword research tools to help you find relevant keywords that have 1) low competition, and 2) a good amount of search.

 There are lots of free and paid keyword research tools available, but I recommend Google Adwords Keyword Tool.

-Google’s very own keyword research tool helps you find keywords by competition level (low, medium, or high), search volume (local or global), and match type (exact, phrase, or broad match).
+Google’s very own keyword research tool helps you find and target keywords by competition level (low, medium, or high), search volume (local or global), and match type (exact, phrase, or broad match).